Strings in Java

 CharBuffer: This class implements the CharSequence interface.
 This class is used to allow character buffers to be used in place of CharSequences.
 An example of such usage is the regular-expression package java.util.regex.

-String: String is a sequence of characters.
+String: It is a sequence of characters.
 In java, objects of String are immutable which means a constant and cannot be changed once created.

 There are two ways to create a string in Java:

 - String Literal